Unforgettable (1996 film): Plot

-Later that evening Krane retrieves the sample of CSF from his wife's autopsy, and then breaks into Dr. Briggs' office.
-He then goes back to his house which is filled with crime scene photos.
-Krane injects himself with the serum, and has a memory flash of the night of his wife's murder, but is unable to see the killer's face.
-Krane then returns to the lab, retrieves the CSF from the female victim at the drug store.
-Krane drives to the drug store where he then injects himself, again, with the serum.
-Krane is finally able to see the killer's face.
-He then meets with a police sketch artist and tries to create a sketch of the killer.
-Krane and his friend and colleague, Curtis Avery (David Paymer), enter the sketch into a computer program that generates a searchable photo of the killer.
+Krane later retrieves a sample of CSF from Mary's autopsy, and then breaks into Briggs' office.
+At his house, Krane injects himself with the serum, and has a memory flash of the night of the murder, but cannot see the killer's face.
+Krane then retrieves the CSF from the victim at the drug store.
+Using the serum again, he manages to see the killer's face.
+With a police artist, he creates a sketch of the killer.

-Dr. Briggs then confronts Krane about the break in and the theft of her serum.
-He explains that it works and that you experience the memory as if it were happening to you.
-Dr. Briggs is worried about side effects and gives Krane a physical, noting that there has been "significant" damage to Krane's heart.
-Curtis says they got a hit on the photo, identifying the suspect as Eddie Dutton.
-Dutton has a long criminal history, including drugs and several murders for hire.
-Curtis gives Krane Eddie's last known address.
+Briggs later confronts Krane about the theft of her serum.
+She is worried about side effects, eventually noticing that it has been damaging Krane's heart.
+Entering the sketch into a computer program, Krane's colleague Curtis Avery identifies the suspect as Eddie Dutton, who has a criminal history, including drugs and murders for hire.
+Curtis gives Krane Eddie's last known address: a motel.